Herring-UGAECSE-2920-S22/Class-Instructions/Deliverables/deliverable3.md

 Now that you know how to use your raspberry pi's GPIOs you now can use them to move your motors.

 First, you'll need to demonstrate that you can take advantage of some of the basic motor features necessary for creating a functional audio car.
 This means getting your motors to move.
 So create a program and wire up your motors to demonstrate both motors moving forward and backward and also one motor moving at a time.

+TURN IN: A short video showing the basic motor features to be turned in on ELC.
+We will also be looking at your github for the code working your H-bridge and motor together.

 **Hint**: Take a look at [python multithreading](https://realpython.com/intro-to-python-threading/) in order to protect your program as you run methods for both motors.